Drug and Alcohol Testing for CDL Drivers – [Video Training Kit]

 What This DOT Drug and Alcohol Training Covers:

-- What does the FMCSA and DOT say about Commercial Drivers License holders how use drugs or alcohol?
-(Drivers must not use or possess drugs or alcohol while they are driving, or if they are “on call”)
+• What do the FMCSA and DOT say about Commercial Drivers License holders who use drugs or alcohol?
+(Drivers must not use or possess drugs or alcohol while they are driving or if they are “on call”)

-- Under what circumstances do the above rules apply? (if the CDL driver operates a commercial motor vehicle that has a GVWR of greater than 26,000 pounds, will be transporting more than 16 passengers, or are carrying hazardous materials)
+• Under what circumstances do the above rules apply? (if the CDL driver operates a commercial motor vehicle that has a GVWR of greater than 26,000 pounds, will be transporting more than 16 passengers, or carrying hazardous materials)

-- Above what level of blood alcohol concentration or BAC would be considered a violation? (above .04 the driver would not be allowed to drive, or in certain jurisdictions, a BAC between .02 and .039 could result in the driver being removed form their shift temporarily)
+• Above what level of blood alcohol concentration or BAC would be considered a violation? (above .04 the driver would not be allowed to drive, or in certain jurisdictions, a BAC between .02 and .039 could result in the driver being removed from their shift temporarily)

-- What are the six specific situation that FMCSA states a CDL license holder must submit for drug or alcohol testing?
+• What are the six specific situations that FMCSA states a CDL license holder must submit for drug or alcohol testing?

-- The driver was involved in an accident that resulted in a fatality or they receive a traffic citation when there was a wreck which disabled a vehicle, or injures a person
+1. The driver was involved in an accident that resulted in a fatality, or they received a traffic citation when there was a wreck that disabled a vehicle or injured a person.

-- An employee who previously had a positive test for drugs or alcohol, and they are wanting to return to duty (they must test negative and pass a return-to- duty test)
+3. An employee who previously had a positive test for drugs or alcohol, and they are wanting to return to duty (they must test negative and pass a return-to-duty test)

-- If the driver shows any signs of being under the influence using “reasonable suspicion”
+5. If the driver shows any signs of being under the influence using “reasonable suspicion.”

-- A driver how previously tested positive but returns to work after a return to duty test, must submit to 6 random tests within the 12 months following their return
+6. A driver who previously tested positive but returns to work after a return to duty test, must submit to 6 random tests within the 12 months following their return

 Additional Topics Discussed in the Drug and Alcohol Testing Training for CDL Drivers:

-- What circumstances could also be classified as a refusal to test?
-(If the employee shows up for the test late or not a all, or leaving the testing site before the test if complete)
+• What circumstances could also be classified as a refusal to test?
+(If the employee shows up for the test late, or not at all, or leaving the testing site before the test is complete)

 DOT Drug and Alcohol Training For Truck Drivers Video – Full Length Preview: